-If you experience several of these symptoms, you may be on the path to burnout.
-This doesn’t mean you are weak or that you are doing anything wrong.
+If you identify several of these symptoms, you may be experiencing occupational burnout.
+This doesn’t mean you are weak or doing anything wrong.
 You are simply operating in a health care system that sets doctors up for burnout.

-To learn more about sign and symptoms of physician burnout, see this article by John-Henry Pfifferling, PhD.
+To learn more about the signs and symptoms of physician burnout, see this article by John-Henry Pfifferling, Ph.D.

 Health care has changed a lot in the past decade.
 Physicians increasingly find that the day-to-day demands of their profession are at odds with their commitment to healing and providing care.

 Most physicians enter practice hoping to fulfill a caring, supportive, challenging, and rewarding role.
-What they often get is pressure to see more patients in less time, limited control over how care is delivered, constant scrutiny and “quality” assessments, and increasing demands from patients.
-Burnout begins when physicians suffer a clash of expectations and see a serious mismatch between their actual day-to-day job and their deep-seated internal expectations.
+They often get pressure to see more patients in less time, limited control over how care is delivered, constant scrutiny and “quality” assessments, and increasing demands from patients.
+Burnout begins when physicians suffer a clash of expectations and see a severe mismatch between their actual day-to-day job and their deep-seated internal expectations.

 How bad is it?

 High levels of physician burnout lead to fewer physician work hours.
-As a recent report from Harvard summarizes, burnout contributes to a 1 percent reduction in physician personal work effort.
+A recent Harvard report summarizes that burnout contributes to a 1 percent reduction in physician personal work effort.
 The authors note that this reduction “roughly equates to losing the graduates of seven medical schools annually – before accounting for other outcomes of burnout such as early retirement or leaving the profession altogether.”

-As physicians loose satisfaction and a sense of efficacy in their work, it isn’t just their mental health that suffers.
-A health care system fueled by burnt out physicians has clear implications for the health of the American public.
+As physicians lose satisfaction and a sense of efficacy in their work, it isn’t just their mental health that suffers.
+A health care system fueled by burned-out physicians has clear implications for the health of the American public.